JettawatV/Cryptocdashboard/README.md

 ## License

-This project is open source under the [TBD] license.
+This project is open source under the jettawatv license.
 You can use and modify the code as needed.

 ## Contact Information

-You can reach out to [Your Contact Information] for questions, collaboration, or more information about this project.
+You can reach out to Jettawatvd@gmail.com for questions, collaboration, or more information about this project.